Splitgate 2: Controversies

 At the 2025 Summer Game Fest on June 6, 2025, a trailer presentation from Proulx received negative reception from both video game journalists and fans when he appeared on the stage wearing a "Make FPS Great Again" hat, while criticizing other FPS games like Halo and Call of Duty.
 He said it was not a political statement, although PCGamesN described it as "tone-deaf" regardless of whether it was.
 An additional controversy emerged over the game's expensive launch microtransactions, such as a "Nano Swarm" bundle that cost even at a 45% discount.
 Players also accused the developers of hypocrisy for including a battle royale mode, commonly seen in the Call of Duty series.
 Proulx responded to the backlash by announcing the price of the bundle and other microtransactions in the game's store would be halved, as well as stating that he believed the development team had innovated sufficiently to not be "[chasing] a trend" by including battle royale.

 On July 22, 2025, 1047 Studios release a statement apologizing for the state of the game's release and announced that Splitgate 2 would be "going back to beta", with minimal updates until 2026 in order to focus on reworking various aspects of the game with improved playtesting.
 The studio also announced staff layoffs and that the original Splitgate's servers would be taken offline due to a lack of funds to keep the game operational.

 Reception

 Splitgate 2 received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 45% of critics.

+After the game was relaunched as Splitgate: Arena Reloaded, media outlets noted that Steam player-counts peaked at 2,297 users, less than 10% of its initial release.
+1047 Games responded with a statement that "Steam Charts don't measure fun.
+They show one number, on one platform...they don't show the full picture or what it feels like to actually play".